-2.1 Euclidean Shortest Paths
+2.2 Euclidean Shortest Paths

-Euclidean Shortest Paths (ESPs) have to enforce two properties: they have to be collision-free and they have to be of minimum length.
-Let n be the number of vertices used to describe a set Sof polygonal obstacles in \mathbb{R}^2 .
-Given p and q in \mathbb{R}^2 , we will say that a path $\pi(p, q)$ exists if π connects both points without crossing any edges of the obstacles in S. If no shorter path exists connecting the two endpoints, the path is then globally optimal, it will be here denoted as π^ , and it will be the ESP between p and q.
+Euclidean Shortest Paths (ESPs) are paths in the Euclidean plane which have to enforce two properties: they have to be collisionfree and they have to be of minimum length.
+Let n be the number of vertices used to describe a set S of polygonal obstacles in \mathbb{R}^2 .
+Given p and q in \mathbb{R}^2 , we will say that a path $\pi(p,q)$ exists if π connects both points without crossing any edges of the obstacles in S. If no shorter path exists connecting the two endpoints, the path is then globally optimal, it will be here denoted as π^ , and it will be the ESP between p and q.

-2.1.1 Shortest Paths in Simple Polygons
+2.2.1 Shortest Paths in Simple Polygons